By Pop-Ups Zan

 My training and experience in the playwork field gives me a little shake every so often.
 “Trust in the process”, it whispers as I steady myself again.
 A Pop-Up Play Shop isn’t something brand new to us – we opened our first one in Cardiff and then wrote a toolkit.
 We know that working with the community from the ground up is hard – we’ve done it before and will keep doing it everywhere we go, even if it is difficult.
 We know that play is important, for the individual and the community – it says so in the Playwork Principles!

-From the moment I stepped off the plane from HK, to the moment I opened the Pop-Up Play Shop doors for the first time was 9 days.
-During that time, I had acquired the keys, hoovered up what can only be estimated as a few different species of spider, swept away maybe the equivalent of 100 people’s worth of hair, been gifted some furniture, had the windows cleaned pro bono and moved my quirky collection of loose parts into this old hair salon.
-I was jet-lagged, but delighted: this is now a community space for play.
+From the moment I step off the plane from HK, to the moment I open the Pop-Up Play Shop doors for the first time was 9 days.
+During that time, I acquire the keys, hoover up what estimates state as a few different species of spider, sweep away maybe the equivalent of 100 people’s worth of hair, take in some furniture, clean the windows pro bono and move my quirky collection of loose parts into this old hair salon.
+Despite jet lag, but with delight, I know now that this is a community space for play.

 There were 4 sessions in the shop – the lease on the building was a short 2 months and due to the last minute nature of the whole venture, I could only commit to 4 dates.
 But what glorious 4 sessions they were!

 In the final session, one of the children cut a hole in a cushion and the whole shop filled with a poof of white stuffing.
-I smirked as the entire floor was covered in white fluff, and the children started screaming “it’s snowing!”.
-It was one of the hottest days of the year and I was tired but also really quite sad that I couldn’t tell the kids when the Pop-Up Play Shop would next be opening.
+I smirk as white fluff covers the entire floor, and the children start screaming “it’s snowing!”.
+It was one of the hottest days of the year and I was weary.
+But I was also really quite sad that I couldn’t tell the kids when the Pop-Up Play Shop would next be opening.
 I quietly left all the snow in the shop and put up my “CLOSED” sign, and wondered if I would be back.